daattali/beautiful-jekyll/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

 # Requirement Elicitation VS Requirement Gathering

 Gathering requirements are taking orders.
-Customer already no what the system shall do and your are just jotting them.
+Customer already know what the system shall do and your are just jotting them.
 There is no ambiguity.
 Nothing can go wrong, everything is straight forward.
 But the things are not the way it is.

 You have to ask question, ask great question, being able to pull out those requirements out of users and stakeholders and document them.
 That's sound like work.
 That is why it shall be called eliciting not gathering requirements.